-The solvent in the paint is the key factor that makes the difference in oil-based enamel paint and water-based enamel paint.
-There are many types of solvents available which when used brings out desired results.
+The solvent in the paint is the key factor that makes the difference between oil-based enamel paint and water-based enamel paint.
+There are many types of solvents available that when used bring out desired results.
 These solvents are in liquid form and it vaporises as soon as the paint dries.

 - Mineral turpentine

-Oil-based enamel can be easily known by its peculiar smell and moreover, it is flammable and can also create adverse effects on human health if exposed for a longer duration.
-A regular exposure usually brings in strong headache, skin irritation and even nausea.
+Oil-based enamel can be easily known for its peculiar smell and it is flammable and can also create adverse effects on human health if exposed for a longer duration.
+Regular exposure usually brings in strong headaches, skin irritation and even nausea.
 This is the main reason why painters keep the doors and windows open for ventilation which has the power to cut down the strong smell of the paint.

-Whereas, water-based enamel paint contains more water quantity making them be safe while application.
+Whereas, water-based enamel paint contains more water quantity making them safe while applied.
 As the paint has an extra quantity of water, it gives out fewer odours when compared with oil-based enamel.

 Water-based paint will dry hard but will have the capacity to resist any damage and even take care of yearly wear and tear.
 This makes water-based paint more bending towards change and hence flexible.
 They can easily tolerate moisture.